meltyourface/blank/posts/Heimskringla/The-Saga-of-Olav-Tryggvason-Viking-Warrior-to-Christian-King/index.md

 Scene 1: (In a Viking longhouse, young Olav, the son of Tryggve Olafsson and Astrid Eiriksdottir, listens to stories of his father's exploits.
 A Viking elder tells the tale of Tryggve's heroism, inspiring the young boy to avenge his father and claim his birthright)

-Viking Elder: Fear not, young Olav - for within you lies the memory of your father's heroism, and the fiery passion of your mother.
+**Viking Elder**: Fear not, young Olav - for within you lies the memory of your father's heroism, and the fiery passion of your mother.
 Their union forged a flame that will lead you to great conquests.

 **Olav**: I will honor their memory by avenging my father's death and claim my rightful place as the ruler of Norway.
 I shall become a warrior, feared and respected like the mightiest Viking raiders.